pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/4_binary_trees_n_binary_search_tree/0_note.md

 #### BFS vs DFS
 - BFS is spacely expensive since have to be tracking visited and lots of leg nodes
 - DFS is not expensive
-- DFS:
-    - In-order: used when wanna provide a sorted data, smallest to biggest
+    - In-order: used when wanna provide a sorted data, smallest to biggest. ie, to make things "in order", lol.

 #### Balanced vs Unbalanced Tree
 - A balanced binary search tree is a binary search tree in which the heights of the left and right subtrees of any node differ by at most one.